amusant/tpt39/PITCHME.md

 <i class="fa fa-arrow-down" aria-hidden="true"> </i>
 * <span style="color:gray">Lab work.
 At the end of the week you should submit functional code.
 (10)</span>
 *  There will be a multiple-choice quiz on friday.
 (10)
+### Evaluation
+Marking Strategy for Labworks and Project:

+1. Code Compiles (1)
+2. Functional Code (1)
+3. Code Quality/Modularity (1)
+4. Performance Statistics (1)
+5. Detailed Comparison of different Approches (1)
 ---
 ### Let's Setup
 * PCs in this lab  a405-xx.enst.fr
+* Odroid Boards  a405-xx-arm.enst.fr
-* you can change the defautlt language at the startup screen
+* you can change the default language at the startup screen
 * For those using own laptops please  setup VPN.